Aim and purpose of Collective Worship

 Each act of worship follows the four fold action of Gathering, hearing God’s Word, Responding to the Word and being sent forward with a Mission based on the worship we have participated in.

-On Thursdays, class prayer services are held.
+On Tuesdays and Thursdays, class prayer services are held and there is a theme for the week.
 The service may link to a particular Bible story; a feast day, it could be based on a word, such as ‘friendship’ or ‘compassion’ or it could be linked to the Values and Virtues.

-On Fridays, we come together to celebrate our achievements and successes in our praise assembly.
+On Fridays, we come together to celebrate our achievements and successes in our 'Gifts from God' assembly.

 Each classroom has a dedicated prayer area where the class pray at regular intervals throughout the day.